Mickael-Lokhate/first-unity-game/README.md

 # Cubetastic

-My First Game to learn Unity ans C#
+My First Game to learn Unity and C#

 ## Where to play ?